allies-computing/accessible-address-autocomplete/README.md

             <td>apiKey</td>
             <td>PCW45-12345-12345-1234X</td>
             <td>
-            This is an API key for a PostCoder Web accounts, available at - https://www.alliescomputing.com/postcoder/sign-up<br>
+            This is an API key for a PostCoder Web account, available at - https://www.alliescomputing.com/postcoder/sign-up<br>
             Default is a test key (Locked to addresses in the NR14 7PZ postcode)
             </td>
         </tr>